 Roommates

 One of the most important experiences you have in college involves your relationship with your roommate(s).
-Incoming students can select one roommate when signing up for housing or they will be matched with a roommate according to the information provided in a lifestyle survey.
-Returning sophomores, juniors, and seniors, you have the opportunity to choose your roommate(s).
-All first-year residents are required to complete a room and/or suite contract within the first three weeks of the fall semester.
 Successful group living is built upon mutual respect and respect for the rights of the individual.
 Disruption among roommates is handled by the residential life staff and may result in student conduct action or a new room assignment.
 These decisions are made at the discretion of the director of residential life or designee.

 Room Selection

-Room selection is done through a lottery process in the spring semester (fall semester for rising juniors and seniors).
+Room selection is done through an online process in the spring semester (fall semester for rising seniors).
 Information and materials regarding this process will be distributed to all resident students in advance.
 Students participating in the process must have paid their housing reservation fee and complete the housing contract on time to return to the residence halls.
 Students studying abroad for a semester are eligible to live in housing upon their return.
-Residential Life cannot hold a room during the fall semester or reserve a space for an entire year.
+Residential Life cannot hold a room during the fall semester or reserve a space for an entire year while the student is abroad.

 Vacant Spaces

-Students must ensure that vacant spaces in their assigned room are clean and ready for new residents.
+Students must ensure that vacant spaces in their assigned apartments are clean and ready for new residents at all times.
 Once a student is assigned to a vacancy, they may begin moving within a few hours.
 It is imperative that available spaces are in move-in condition.
 Move-in condition means that the furniture is in its original configuration.
 Available beds, wardrobes, desks and chairs must be free of any belongings, and in suites or apartments, located in their assigned bedrooms.

 Medical Accommodations